MarkLogicUniversity/MLW_2018_Cloud_Workshop/Azure/unit3-node-recovery/README.md

 # Unit 3: Cluster Recovery (Optional)

-For this optional Unit, we will be needing to SSH into our virtual machines.
+For this optional unit, we will be needing to SSH into our virtual machines.
 If you are running *nix of some flavor or MacOS, you already have SSH available in your terminal.
 Otherwise, you may need to obtain an SSH utility such as [putty](https://www.putty.org/).
 There are also browser plugins, and even [thin clients](https://tools.bartlweb.net/webssh/) available.

 The goal for this unit is to demonstrate how a data drive can be used even after the originating node is unavailable.